TheCyberian/thecyberian.github.io/about.md

 *As a tester, I can test the application rigorously for software vulnerabilities, which if left unchecked, can be exploited by hackers.*

 I take additonal steps to have a clearer understanding of what steps should be taken to ensure your specific product needs are entirely met.
 My goal is not just to get the project completed, I will work with you, tracking marketing effectiveness and making adjustments to the product if needed to bring you closer to your goals.

+Apart from the work, I spend my time researching topics revolving around Cyber Security and by trying to decipher the ways and means of Cryptography.